The role of pacemakers in the prevention of atrial fibrillation

 - Northwestern University Feinberg School of Medicine

 This topic will review the role of pacemakers in the prevention of AF.
 Brief mention will be given to implantable cardioverter defibrillators.
-The utility of other nonpharmacologic strategies for preventing AF are discussed separately.
-(See "Catheter ablation to prevent recurrent atrial fibrillation: Clinical application" and "Surgical approaches to prevent recurrent atrial fibrillation" and "General principles of the implantable cardioverter-defibrillator", section on 'Atrial defibrillation'.)
+The utility of other nonpharmacologic strategies for preventing AF is discussed separately.
+(See "Catheter ablation to prevent recurrent atrial fibrillation: Clinical application" and "Surgical approaches to prevent recurrent atrial fibrillation".)

 In patients with a history of atrial fibrillation (AF), pacing from one or both atria has been suggested as a means to reduce AF recurrences.
 There is no conclusive evidence to support the implantation of an atrial pacemaker to prevent AF in patients with a history of AF but no indication for pacing .
 Similar to societal guidelines, we do not recommend the insertion of an atrial pacemaker for this purpose .
 (See 'Overdrive (antitachycardia) atrial pacing' below.)